falsovsky/FiSH-irssi/README.md

 key=+OK awrps/takkv.
 ```

-Also, the /setkey and /delkey commands now allow to define the network.
+Also, some commands now allow to define the network.

 ```
 /setkey [-<server tag >] [<nick | #channel>] <key>